Book Spine Design 101 – The How & The Why

 2. Reconsider the message you want to convey

 Reconsider, what the content of the book will convey to its reader.
-Every element of your spine design must support the theme which the book is conveying.
+Every element of your spine design must support the theme that the book is conveying.

 3. Select the font, theme, and layout